 Why did Jesus Fold the Napkin?

-Why did Jesus fold the linen burial cloth after His resurrection?
+Why did Jesus fold the napkin or known as the linen burial cloth after His resurrection?
 I never noticed this….

-The Gospel of John (John 20:7) tells us that the napkin, which was placed over the face of Jesus, was not just thrown aside like the grave clothes.
+The Gospel of John (John 20:7) tells us that the napkin, or known as the burial cloth, placed over the face of Jesus, was not just thrown aside like the grave-clothes.

-Early Sunday morning, while it was still dark, Mary Magdalene came to the tomb and found that the stone had been rolled away from the entrance.
+Early Sunday morning, while it was still dark, Mary Magdalene came to the tomb and found that the stone rolled away from the entrance.